 You can’t do them or don’t have the right tools for them −either way, they’re a pain in YOUR neck!
 The tedious chores make your eyes roll back into your head and cause blood vessels to burst in frustration (or whatever else).

-It’s important to remember that you are not going to get it all done in the first week.
+It’s important to remember that you will not get it all done in the first week.
 You will have some tasks you can do yourself and others that require outside help.
-This means that you need to prioritize your tasks so that you can delegate those not within your capabilities.
+This means you must prioritize your tasks to delegate those not within your capabilities.

-You may also find some tasks more efficiently done by someone else, or with a tool or resource outside of yourself (e.g., hiring an assistant).
-Delegating these tasks will allow you more time for other areas of growth and development, while still allowing completion of the project as a whole!
+You may also find some tasks more efficiently done by someone else or with a tool or resource outside of yourself (e.g., hiring an assistant).
+Delegating these tasks will allow you more time for other areas of growth and development while still allowing for the completion of the project as a whole!

-Start by identifying the tasks easy for a virtual assistant to execute, and work your way up from there
+Start by identifying easy tasks for a virtual assistant to execute, and work your way up from there.

-When outsourcing tasks, it’s important that you don’t delegate something too easy or too difficult.
-You’ll want to start by identifying the tasks easy for a virtual assistant to execute, working your way up from there.
+When outsourcing tasks, you mustn’t delegate something too easy or difficult.
+You’ll want to start by identifying easy tasks for a virtual assistant to execute, working your way up from there.

-For instance, you may have on your desk a pile of papers for filing.
+For instance, you may have a pile of papers for filing on your desk.
 That is an easy task for most people (including me).
-However, if you know how to file documents properly, it would make more sense for you to do it yourself than to pay someone else to do it incorrectly.
-However, if you need help organizing files so they are easier to find when working on projects related to those specific topics, it would be a good idea to outsource this task.
-There is not much training involved in learning how best to organize files in their appropriate folders/folders within the folders system (my preferred method).
+However, if you know how to file documents properly, it would make more sense to do it yourself than to pay someone else to do it incorrectly.
+However, it would be a good idea to outsource this task if you need help organizing files so they are easier to find when working on projects related to those specific topics.
+Little training is involved in organizing files in their appropriate folders/folders within the folders system (my preferred method).

 Something else worth mentioning

-All in all, it’s best to start by prioritizing the tasks that are easy for your virtual assistant to execute.
-From there, you can work your way up to more complicated or time-consuming tasks, while leaving room for growth.
+It’s best to start by prioritizing the tasks that are easy for your virtual assistant to execute.
+From there, you can work up to more complicated or time-consuming tasks while leaving room for growth.